Whole Grain Health Benefits

 Eating whole grains such as whole-wheat bread or whole grain rice can reduce colorectal (bowel) cancer risk.
 Bowel cancer is the fourth most common cancer in the UK, after breast, prostate and lung cancers.
 A report by the American Institute for Cancer Research (AICR) and World Cancer Research Fund (WCRF) found that eating around three servings (a total of 90g) of whole grains a day, such as brown rice or wholemeal bread, reduces the risk of colorectal cancer by 17%.
 This adds to the evidence that high fibre foods decreases the risk of this cancer.

 The Scientific Advisory Committee on Nutrition (SACN), who advise government on dietary recommendations, found moderate evidence from population-based (observational) studies that people with a greater whole grain intake have a reduced risk of heart disease and type 2 diabetes when compared with low whole grain consumers.
 Research also suggests a link between higher whole grain consumption and reduced incidence of colon cancer.

 Plus, different whole grains have other nutritional benefits.
 For example, oats and barley are whole grains that contain beta-glucan, a soluble fibre that has been shown to reduce cholesterol levels in the blood, which may lower the risk of heart disease.

 Whole grains are typically low in fat.
 They also contain fibre and tend to have a low glycaemic index (GI).
 Low GI foods cause your blood sugar levels to rise and fall slowly.
-This together with the fibre content may help you feel fuller for longer, which could help control your appetite – useful if you’re trying to lose weight.
+Low GI together with fibre content of whole grain foods may help you feel fuller for longer, which could help control your appetite – useful if you’re trying to lose weight.